Eric Atkins

-Eric William Atkins (born December 14, 1991) is an American professional basketball coach and former player currently working as an assistant coach at George Washington.
+Eric William Atkins (born December 14, 1991) is an American professional basketball coach and former player currently working as an assistant coach for the Towson Tigers women's basketball team.
 He played college basketball for Notre Dame where he served as a video coordinator after his playing career, later working as an assistant at Howard.

 He played professionally in Greece and last played for the Erie BayHawks of the NBA Development League.

 High school career

 Atkins attended Mount Saint Joseph where as a four-year starter, he helped lead his teams to a combined record of 106–30 throughout his career, earning several awards in the process, including the Baltimore Catholic League MVP twice, being named to the BCL all-conference team three times and being named to the All-Baltimore Metro squad three consecutive years by the Baltimore Sun.
 As a senior, he averaged 15.0 points, 4.0 assists, 4.0 rebounds and 2.0 steals while leading the team to a 28–3 record and the BCL regular season crown (the second while he was at Mount Saint Joseph).